 Plantar fasciitis is a common cause of chronic foot pain, becoming more common with age and with increased repetitive stress and strain on the foot that can occur with activities like running and hiking.
 Painful symptoms may temporarily resolve with movement, but long-term relief requires prompt medical attention.
-At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team help men and women with plantar fasciitis relieve their painful symptoms with strategies designed to reduce strain and promote optimal healing of the plantar fascia tissue.
+At Colorado Foot + Ankle Sports Medicine in Parker, Colorado, double-board certified Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team help men and women with plantar fasciitis relieve their painful symptoms with strategies designed to reduce strain and promote optimal healing of the plantar fascia tissue.
 Plus, Dr. Blue is skilled in providing guidance to help prevent symptoms from recurring.
 To speak with a podiatrist about your plantar fasciitis, call the office or book an appointment online today.

 Plantar fasciitis is an inflammation of the strong band of tissue (the plantar fascia) that extends lengthwise across the bottom of your foot from the base of the toes to the heel.
 The plantar fascia provides support and flexibility to the arch and the midfoot region as well as aiding in balance and stability while you’re walking, standing, and running.
 Plantar fasciitis is a very common cause of chronic heel pain, it can also cause painful symptoms along the bottom of the foot.
 Pain typically is worse when walking or standing after a period of rest, including right after waking in the morning and any time following a long period of sitting.
 Symptoms usually feel better after you begin moving around as the plantar fascia “warms up” and becomes more flexible.
 However, your symptoms will return after another period of sitting still or lying down.